 Dr. Regula Imhof, SML Head of Quality Management

-In 2015, the SML became the first business school of a Swiss university of applied sciences to be awarded the AACSB label by AACSB International - The Association to Advance Collegiate Schools of Business (AACSB).
-AACSB is regarded as the leading international agency for the accreditation of business schools and certifies excellence in research and teaching.
-Only around five percent of all business schools worldwide bear their seal of quality.
+Since 2015, the SML has been proud to be accredited by AACSB International - The Association to Advance Collegiate Schools of Business (AACSB).
+AACSB is regarded as the leading international organization for the accreditation of business schools and certifies excellence in research and teaching.
+Only around six percent of all business schools worldwide bear their seal of quality.

 AACSB accreditation guarantees SML students, employees, and collaboration partners an ideal framework in which to operate.
 This includes:

-- High-quality education as well as an excellent teaching and learning environment.
+- A high quality of education as well as an excellent teaching and learning environment.

-- Comprehensive activity by lecturers in teaching and applied research.
+- Active involvement by lecturers in both teaching and applied research.

 - Successful cooperation with commercial organizations and international partner universities.

 - Excellent career entry opportunities for graduates.

 - Commitment, innovation, and impact as key strategic principles by which the university is measured.

 - Continuous improvement within the entire organization.

 The SML reports various key figures to AACSB on an annual basis, and a continuous improvement review is carried out every five years, which the SML passed successfully in 2020.